mrporterphysics/mrporterphysics.github.io/Presentations/RP Electricity/RPCircuits2023.md

 2. $2.5 \times 10^{15}$ elementary charges flow per second.
 What is the current?
 3. Current through a light bulb is 2 amperes.
 How much charge flows through the light bulb in 1 minute?

 ---

+# My Milkshake Brings All the Physics to the yard 🥛🥤🍨

+## Consider:

+In a speed milkshake drinking contest

+- What advantages does your straw provide?
+- What disadvantages does your straw provide?

+---

+# Straw as a Resistor

+- How does length affect your sip rate?
+- How does size (cross-sectional area) affect your sip rate?
+- How does your milkshake's thickness (viscosity) affect your sip rate?

+---